-In This Wonderful World, I write songs and stories to help me get through life’s hard times, which happen whether I like it or not (and no matter how hard I try to avoid them).
-This kind of acceptance has not come easy, however, as I’ve spent much of my life with depression and anxiety, afraid of what might come to be, and disabled by what’s already hurting.
+In This Wonderful World, the creative art can support through life’s hard times, which happen whether I like it or not (and no matter how hard I try to avoid them).
+However, this kind of acceptance has not come easy, as I’ve spent much of my life with depression and anxiety, afraid of what might come to be, and disabled by what’s already hurting.

 I’m not alone.
 According to the National Institute on Mental Health, “an estimated 19.1% of U.S. adults had any anxiety disorder in the past year [and] an estimated 31.1% of U.S. adults experience an anxiety disorder at some time in their lives.1” Similarly, according to the American Psychiatric Association, “nearly three in ten adults (29%) have been diagnosed with depression at some point in their lives and about 18% are currently experiencing depression.2”